Doctor-love/scenskrack/README.md

 Files stored in the "resources" source directory are bundled in an output ZIP archive that is also injected into "index.pdf" as a PDF attachment.
 Useful for thing such as lab exercises and example source code related to the presentation(s).

+#### Order file
+The "order" file enables overriding the default alphanumeric ordering of Markdown files for merged slide decks.
+Specify relative path for Markdown files, one per line.
+Empty lines and lines beginning with the hash/number character ("#") are ignored.

 #### Variable file